With a lever big enough I can move the world (Chapter 1)

 Ichigo sipped from a coffee cup put in front of him by Aiko.
 A long moment as my two siblings simply stared at me.
 Finally, Ichigo spoke.
 “We have too much to do, but I’m beginning to think getting you, and Aiko…” He turned to look at Aiko who shook her head no at the implied question.
 “Off planet for a while might be smart.
 Seriously.
 Melange?”
 He paused.
 “I could actually understand Brace.
 Even Can-do.
 Maybe.
 Booze?
 Eh.
 Some stims, sure.
 But mixing Melange on top of those others?”
 He paused, nodded once.
 “I know I can’t say much about drug use or drinking, but I do the first under orders, and only when there is serious need.”

 A brief on Melange reads, unpredictable, especially when mixed with others.
 Oddly enough Brace had a tendency, if you kept both drugs small doses to mellow out Can-do’s crash.
 But… Ichigo was absolutely right to be pissed about Melange.
-Named after the critical drug of an early spaceflight sci fi series, Melange’s effects were as noted, unpredictable, with the gamut ranging from mental acumen improving, nothing, a mellow feeling, a disassociation with reality, mild to severe hallucinogens, and supposedly, in rare cases, when mixed with other drugs, psychic visions, though no one really had proof of such.
+Named after the critical drug of an early spaceflight sci fi series, Melange’s effects were as noted, unpredictable, with the gamut ranging from mental acumen improving, nothing, a mellow feeling, a disassociation with reality, mild to severe hallucinations, and supposedly, in rare cases, when mixed with other drugs, psychic visions, though no one really had proof of such.
 Or so people said, but… people kept trying.
 The effects got more dangerous and random when you mixed it with other drugs, with the LD-50 dropping severely.
-Brace was just a relaxant, reducing tensions and stress, and Can-Do was an sensory enhancement drug, both semi legal, and fairly safe in moderation.
+Brace was just a relaxant, reducing tensions and stress, and Can-Do was a sensory enhancement drug, both semi legal, and fairly safe in moderation.

 I thought for a moment.
-As much as part of me wanted to lay into Ichigo, the fact there were no bodies from the New Year’s eve party was a near miracle.
+As much as part of me wanted to lay into Ichigo, the fact there were no bodies from the New Year’s Eve party was a near miracle.
 “Okay.
 You’re right.
 In my defense, when Sasha.”
 A director we all knew, Sasha From was someone who always couldn’t quite make it big, but had constantly worked, doing just enough to keep in studio’s books by low profit, but still profitable films and shows, overall.
 It also helped that he threw awesome parties and got talent, aka actresses and actors to help hustle the money men.
 Recently though, he had started to lose his touch in directing, as he grew older, simply because his charming routine combined with his looks no longer worked on young women.
 Price of partying too often.
-“Brought it out, we were all 2/3rds of the way to blasted out of our minds on Firewine.”
+“Brought it out, we were all two-thirds of the way to blasted out of our minds on Firewine.”

 Ichigo’s eyes narrowed.
 Aiko groaned.
 “Sasha’s slime.”
 She threw up her hands, barely keeping the spoon she had from flying off.
 “Seriously, why invite him?
 You don’t need him, you don’t have to deal with him.
 I swear, every time I see him, I want to take a shower.
 Slimy!”

 Ichigo sighed.
 “He’s useful.
 He’s got all the ears.”
 Shrugging.
 “Though I agree.
 He’s not to be at parties, and given that Brace and Melange are on several lists, I’ll see if I can get him busted.
 Melange especially.
-That one will get him 20 years on Jessup, if nothing else.
+That one will get him twenty years on Jessup, if nothing else.
 And you better not have been touching or arranging for it, sister.”

 I shook my head no, rapidly.
 He was right, too about the legal consequences of the drug.
 Melange remained trafficked, even with it’s high unpredictability, and high risks, because while as noted above, there was no proof of ‘contacting the universe’, there was enough hearsay, to make desperate people or those already on the other side of sane take it, for a change in lifestyle, or answers to questions they had.
 Or the lure of powers.
 Whichever.
-Given that resulted in Avalon city, an agonizing death a day from the drug as parts of brains rewrote themselves, the police were zero tolerance on it.
+Given that resulted in, an agonizing death a day from the drug as parts of brains rewrote themselves, the Avalon City police were zero tolerance on it.

 “No, I won’t deal it, and I can’t honestly remember why I thought it was a good idea.
 Really.”
 I shuddered.

 “Uh-huh.”
 Ichigo sighed.
 “First, and I will personally make sure of this, Sasha is a dead man.
-Or at the very least, doing 20 as a miner.
+Or at the very least, doing twenty as a miner.
 Second, I’m seriously considering monitoring you closely.”

 I started to rise, heated words coming to my lips, then I sat back down.
 As much as I wanted to, oh, how I wanted to… one thing we all agreed on was to look after each other as much as we could, and protect each other.
 I didn’t need a minder… but Melange?
 Mixing that with all the others?
 “Fine.”
 I bit.
 It wasn’t that Ichigo was being a hypocritical son of a bitch, it was he was genuinely concerned.
 While we had all been lucky not to see anyone die from it, we knew of several who in the entertainment industry tried to use it for the next great hit, only to become a drooling mess, or even die.